Recognize The Signs of Postpartum Depression

 How Long can you Have Postpartum Depression?

-If the disorder stays untreated, it can linger for months or even years, evolving into severe postpartum depression.
+Untreated postpartum depression symptoms can linger for months or even years, evolving into severe postpartum depression.
 It’s not uncommon for some patients to need psychiatric care.
-The right specialist performs depression screening to determine what support the patient needs.

 Children whose mothers battled persistent severe depression were highly likely to demonstrate behavioral problems by age 3.5.
 Also, these children scored lower grades in math.
-In addition, they suffered from depression in their adolescent years.
+In addition, they suffered from increased risk of depression in their adolescent years.

-Apart from that, women who had persistent severe depression were highly likely to suffer depressive symptoms for years.
-In fact, the study revealed that some patients continued to see the symptoms up to the 11th year!
-That’s why depressed moms should start receiving treatment early.
+Women who had persistent severe depression were highly likely to suffer depressive symptoms for years.
+In fact, researchers found that some patients continued to experience symptoms until at least 11 years after childbirth.

-Yes.
 While just about anyone could suffer depression, some women tend to be more vulnerable.
-The following are risk factors that increase the likelihood that some women will have post-childbirth depression.
+The following are risk factors that increase the likelihood that some women will have postnatal depression.

 - Substance abuse